I'll Deal with Him Later: Synopsis

 Villanelle stalks and shoots a man in an office building in Bulgaria.
 She watches the man die, then sits down on a chair, looking bored.

 In London, Eve meets Carolyn (Fiona Shaw) for breakfast in a restaurant.
 Carolyn reveals that she knows Eve has been compiling cases that may fit her theory of a female assassin working internationally, a theory that Carolyn shares.
-Carolyn hires Eve to run the investigation, and introduces her to computing specialist Kenny (Sean Delaney).
+Carolyn hires Eve to run the investigation and introduces her to computing specialist Kenny (Sean Delaney).

-In Paris, Villanelle is told by Konstantin (Kim Bodnia) that there are concerns over her mental state due to her recent behaviour, and that she needs to undergo a psychiatric assessment before working again.
+In Paris, Villanelle is told by Konstantin (Kim Bodnia) that there are concerns over her mental state due to her recent behaviour and that she needs to undergo a psychiatric assessment before working again.
 The assessment goes well until a mysterious woman named Anna is mentioned, and subsequently Villanelle is suspended from active duty.
-She distracts Konstantin by expressing her affection for him, and steals from him a postcard with details of her next job.
+She distracts Konstantin by expressing her affection for him and steals a postcard with details of her next job from him.

 Eve hires Bill (David Haig) and Elena (Kirby Howell-Baptiste) to join her team.
 She and Bill agree that the killer is the key to the organisation behind the pattern of assassinations.

 Villanelle enters into a relationship with her neighbour Sebastian (Charlie Hamblett).
 She disguises herself as wait staff and infiltrates a political fundraising event.
-She finds Carla de Mann (Aurélie Meriel) alone in the ladies and persuades her to sample a perfume she had prepared earlier, which in fact is a nerve agent that triggers de Mann's asthma.
-Villanelle watches her die, then leaves, taking the bottle of perfume with her.
+She finds Carla de Mann (Aurélie Meriel) alone in the ladies' room and persuades her to sample a perfume she had prepared earlier, which in fact is a nerve agent that triggers de Mann's asthma.
+Villanelle watches her die then leaves, taking the bottle of perfume with her.

 Eve, Bill, and Elena arrange a meeting with Frank (Darren Boyd) at a pub.
 Eve and Bill press Frank about the CCTV footage, and Frank admits he made up the footage to discredit Eve's theories.
 Eve tells Niko that she is working for MI6 to track down the killer, prompting Niko to ask if it's what she wants to do.

 Villanelle returns to her apartment and is confronted by Konstantin, angry that she disobeyed him.
 They are interrupted by Sebastian, who then leaves, but not before spying the bottle of perfume and taking it with him.
 Konstantin informs Villanelle that a woman is leading an operation in London to find her.
 Villanelle asks for her name, which he divulges—Eve Polastri.
 They hear a thud from outside and find Sebastian dead, having accidentally suffocated himself when he tried on the perfume.

-Villanelle searches for photos of Eve on the Internet, and identifies Eve from a group photo of Niko's contract bridge club.
+Villanelle searches for photos of Eve on the Internet and identifies Eve from a group photo of Niko's contract bridge club.
 Concurrently, Eve sifts through photos of nursing staff at the hospital.
 Both Eve and Villanelle realise they met the other at the hospital.